Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 ### Running the benchmarks

 cd succesively in C++, Ju, Numba Py, Pythran, PyVec, C++Lib, JuLib, PyScipy PythranVec.
+The:

-For Ju* diectories, as well as for Numba/ run  ./script
+- For Ju* directories, as well as for Numba/,  run  ./script

-For C++* directories:
+- For C++* directories:

 mkdir Build